 - Business Visa

 - Study Visa

 Apply at the Russian embassy or consulate in the home country before traveling to Russia.
 A list of Russian embassies and consulates worldwide is available here.

 If you get a Russian family reunion visa by the GUVM to visit someone with temporary residence, it cannot exceed the length of time that the family member you are visiting is staying in the country.
-You cannot work or study in Russia.
+You cannot work or study in Russia, however.

 Foreign nationals with temporary residence status in Russia can also invite family members of any kind to visit them on a Russian Private Visa.
 These are valid for 90 days although for US citizens visiting diplomats based in Russia they can be valid for three years.

 See our article on Russian visas and residence permits for even more information on the different types of visas available.

 Foreign nationals can apply for permanent residence in Russia after one year; they subsequently become eligible for Russian citizenship after five years of permanent residence.

 Foreign residents with permanent residency in Russia don’t get any specific rights relating to family reunion, unless they have a Highly Skilled Migrant visa.
 Spouses and dependent relatives can also apply to join family in Russia on an Accompanying Family Member visa.
 Relatives can apply for a Russian Private Visa, but these are short-term visas (up to 90 days); it is up to GUVM to grant a temporary residence permit or the right to work.
 Family members can also apply for permanent residence after one year.

 Those wishing to join family members in Russia and stay long-term should visit their local GUVM office for advice.
 A list of local GUVM branches is available here.